 Unscrew the sealing nut from the gland (without removing it) and route the K9000’s powercord through the gland (one connector at the time):

-Route the weBoost antenna extension cable through the gland and connect it to the weBoost outside antenna:
+Route the weBoost antenna extension cable through the gland and connect it to the weBoost outside antenna (the connector is about 9.15mm, so it fits through the 6.5-10.2mm PG11 gland):

 Glands are waterproof when using a single round cable.
 Here we cheated a bit and routed two cables, which may compromise the waterproofness.
 To mitigate that, we added Silicone inside the gland (between and around the two cables) and then we screwed the sealing nut: